- When hope is at its highest point in the year

 Scripture Reading #1.
 Scripture readings would include 1 Kings 8, where the Temple was consecrated and the Ark of the Covenant was followed by the Shekinah (Glory Cloud) that came to dwell in the Temple.

 Scripture Reading #2.
-Also read Zechariah 14, which is a prophetic reference to the future Day of the Lord when Messiah will tabernacle (literally tent, dwell with men) upon the earth.
-Needless to say on Sukkot the Messianic hope of the Nation of Israel is at its highest and most emotional level of all the times of the year.
+Also read Zechariah 14, which is a prophetic reference to the future Day of the Lord when the Presence of the Holy One and His Messiah will tent (dwell) with men upon the earth.
+Needless to say on Sukkot the messianic hope of the nation of Israel is at its highest and most emotional level of all the times of the year.

 Sacrifice, call to redemption, and welcoming of the Spirit:

 Close of the Morning-Sacrifice #1.
 When the priest with the Gold Pitcher of Water returned to the Temple, he timed it so that he arrived just as pieces of the sacrifice were being laid on the great Altar of Burnt-offering toward the close of the ordinary Morning-Sacrifice service.

 Close of the Morning Sacrifice #2.
 A threefold blast of the “Silver Trumpets” was mandated at this time.

 As to the symbology…